pipe2k27/liteflix-felipe-perarnau/README.md

 ### Popular Films

+Popular films are the list of film previews on the figma design.

-1. Fetch the popular films from the remote api at `src/pages/api/popular`
+1. Fetch the popular films from the remote api at `src/pages/index.tsx`
 2. Store the popular films on the database every time we fetch it
 3. Render the popular films on the landing page and implement the basic [Figma UI](https://www.figma.com/design/8IrWHW2aUQZN6ILycX6ug7/Liteflix-Challenge?node-id=0-1&node-type=canvas)